 3.02 Alcohol: Alcoholic beverages are prohibited at the playing sites - before, during and after all World Series games.
 Playing sites are defined as the playing site itself plus the property owned by the same entity surrounding the playing site.
 This includes parking lots.
-Player(s) found in violation of open-container ordinances at playing sites are subject to a 2-game suspension.
-Exception: Within the fenced boundaries of any event facility where alcohol sales are permitted by law.
+Player(s) found in violation of open-container ordinances at playing sites are subject to expulsion from the event.
+Exception: Within the fenced boundaries of any event facility where alcohol sales is available and permitted by law.